aklum3/aklum3.github.io/projects/project-3.md

 summary: Collaborated on programming the Campus Cravings app which provides an up-to-date resource on everything food related at UH Manoa.
 ---

-The purpose of this project was to showcase our knowledge on object-oriented programming and implement certain features into a program.
-We decided to build a 2 player turn-based battle game, similar to Pokémon.
-To explain it briefly, each player will choose four out of the sixteen different characters for their team.
-The goal is to eliminate all of the other player’s characters.
-Each character has their own move set and stats.
-Each player is able to choose up to 2 characters that they want to use per turn.
+Since University of Hawaii at Manoa’s campus has a variety of food vendors, it can be difficult for students and staff to keep up with what’s available.
+Many of the locations on campus have different choices, depending what they decide to offer on any given day.
+There is no easy and concise way to track all of these options and their daily menus: Paradise Palms, campus center, food trucks, etc.

-Along with fabricating a turn-based battle game implementing object-oriented programming, I delegated tasks to team members and kept the team updated on the application’s progress.
-We utilized C++ techniques to incorporate features such as unique character classes with stats (health, attack, speed) and moves as well as a targeting and attack order function.
+The Campus Cravings app aims to solve this problem by providing an up-to-date resource on everything food related at UH Manoa.
+Our completed product will allow vendors to create online menus detailing when and where certain dishes will be avaliable.
+Students will be able to view the food avaliable in the moment as well as browse the top picks of the day.

-I was able to practice programming with objects during this project and became very comfortable with utilizing them in my future work.
+I was able to practice programming with JavaScript during this project and became very comfortable with utilizing it in my future work.
 I also learned how to be more patient and persistent.
-I believe that the amount of troubleshooting I had to do for this game was very frustrating at times.
+I believe that the amount of troubleshooting I had to do for this app was very frustrating at times.
 But in the end, I learned that sometimes it’s better to take a break for the day and attempt the problem again the following day.

 This is a screen capture of the landing page:
 <div class="ui large rounded images">